 Duhhh!
 Nobody wants to work with someone who doesn’t listen or appreciate your value.
 So let’s get that out of the way and get on to what is truly important.

 Step 1 to discover your “Real Mission”

-Now let’s do this again, as you are reading this stop, close your eyes and think.
-Think of all the people you have helped in the past with their financial affairs what would you say were the top 5 experiences.
+Now let’s do this again; as you read this, stop, close your eyes and think.
+Think of all the people you have helped with their financial affairs; what would you say were the top 5 experiences.
 Write each one down and ask yourself:

 - Who were these people? (describe them)